Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Experiments

-\subsection{Node Clustering}
+\subsubsection{Node Clustering}

-Table~\ref{tab:result_cluster} reports the node clustering performance in terms of NMI across five benchmark datasets. {\framework} demonstrates superior performance, achieving the highest average NMI of 0.6363, which surpasses the strongest baseline SGRL (0.6319) and consistently delivers competitive or superior results against all representative baselines (DGI, BGRL, and SGRL) across the individual datasets.
+Table~\ref{tab:result_cluster} reports the node clustering performance in terms of NMI across five benchmark datasets. {\framework} demonstrates superior performance, achieving the highest average NMI of 0.6363 and consistently delivers competitive or superior results against all representative baselines across the individual datasets.
+Notably, {\framework} secures the top rank on three datasets—Amazon-Computers, Amazon-Photo, and Coauthor-Physics—outperforming the strongest baselines by margins of 1.46\%, 3.14\%, and 0.40\%, respectively.

-Specifically, \framework~ attains the highest NMI on three datasets — Amazon-Computers (0.5526), Amazon-Photo (0.7155), and Coauthor-Physics (0.7272) — outperforming the second-best methods by 1.46\%, 3.13\%, and 0.40\%, respectively.
-These consistent improvements demonstrate that our framework effectively enhances representation separability, leading to more discriminative and semantically meaningful clusters, particularly on datasets with complex attribute distributions and dense relational patterns.

-On the WikiCS dataset, \framework~ achieves a suboptimal result to the best-performing DGI, ranking second with an NMI of 0.4239, only slightly lower than DGI’s 0.4312.
-A similar observation is made on Coauthor-CS, where SGRL and BGRL outperform our method.
-We attribute these minor gaps to the relatively homogeneous structural patterns of academic collaboration networks, where the advantages of hyperspherical dispersion and adaptive neighbor alignment are less prominent.

-In summary, these results validate the effectiveness and generalization ability of \framework~ in enhancing the clustering quality across diverse graph domains, particularly on datasets with rich feature diversity and complex topology.
+These improvements are largely driven by the hyperspherical uniformity objective and the adaptive thermostat mechanism.
+By explicitly encouraging embeddings to spread across the manifold, {\framework} enhances representation separability, leading to more discriminative clusters.
+This is particularly evident in the Amazon datasets, where complex attribute distributions require a robust trade-off between local structural alignment and global dispersion to avoid representation collapse.

+Regarding the cases where {\framework} does not achieve the highest score, we rank second on WikiCS (0.4239), trailing slightly behind DGI (0.4312), and third on Coauthor-CS.
+For WikiCS, this result reveals a specific limitation of our neighbor-mean alignment strategy: it assumes that local neighborhoods provide sufficiently reliable discriminative anchors.
+However, WikiCS is characterized by more complex semantic boundaries and relatively noisy local structures, under which a purely local binding force may pull node representations toward locally-dense but semantically-noisy anchors, disrupting the global discriminative equilibrium.
+In contrast, DGI's local--global mutual-information objective may be more effective in capturing graph-level semantic consistency when local neighborhood information is less reliable.
+For Coauthor-CS, similar to our observations in node classification, the strong local structural consistency of this dataset allows basic structural priors to already form well-separated clusters, leaving limited room for the entropy-guided thermostat to provide further refinement of cluster boundaries.

-\subsection{Link Prediction}
+\subsubsection{Link Prediction}

-Table~\ref{tab:link_prediction_results} reports the link prediction results in terms of AUC across three benchmark datasets.
-Link prediction inherently requires structural reasoning, demanding that the model accurately capture topological similarities and latent connection patterns within the graph. {\framework} consistently achieves strong and highly competitive results, obtaining the best AUC scores on Cora (98.10\%) and CiteSeer (99.01\%), while achieving comparable performance on PubMed (98.75\%).
-Notably, on CiteSeer, {\framework} surpasses the previous best model NCNC (97.65\%) by more than 1.3\%.